PyCQA/flake8/docs/source/internal/contributing.rst

 ============

-When filing a bug against |Flake8|, please fill out the issue template as it is provided to you by `GitLab`_.
+When filing a bug against |Flake8|, please fill out the issue template as it is provided to you by `GitHub`_.
 If your bug is in reference to one of the checks that |Flake8| reports by default, please do not report them to |Flake8|
 unless |Flake8| is doing something to prevent the check from running or you have some reason to believe |Flake8| is inhibiting the effectiveness of the